 Tips for Obtaining Disability Benefits in Pennsylvania

 The Social Security Administration (SSA) provides several types of disability benefits.
 These include disability insurance benefits, Supplemental Security Income (SSI) benefits, benefits for disabled children, and disability benefits for widows or widowers.
 Unfortunately, it’s not always easy to get the benefits you or your loved one deserves, even with a severe medical condition.
 The application process is full of obstacles, and many claims are initially denied.
 The good news is that, with a little bit of research, you can increase your chances of being approved.
-In this article, the disability lawyers of Young, Marr & Associates share six tips for improving the odds of getting your Social Security disability benefits claim approved successfully.
+In this article, the disability lawyers of Young, Marr, Mallis & Associates share six tips for improving the odds of getting your Social Security disability benefits claim approved successfully.

 Filing a Social Security Disability Claim in Pennsylvania